Thanks to Bay Area Discovery Museum for sponsoring our guide to New Year’s Eve with kids!

-From early to so-late-its-early-again here are our top picks:
+From early to so-late-its-early-again here are our top picks for December 31:

 Chabot Space & Science Center in Oakland

 Ring in 2015 with your kids, and the rest of the planet, at this daytime Balloon Drop Celebration happening at 11am, 1pm, and 4pm.
 Children 5 and under are separated from the bigger kids.
 Some times/ages still available.
 Space is limited and registration is required.

 Celebrate Noon Year’s Eve in Albany – perfect for kids (and parents) who can’t stay awake past 9pm.
 FREE party kits, craft stations and music from 11:00-1:00pm.
 The ball drops at noon (Time-Square style) – don’t miss it.